Multivariate type G Mat\'ern stochastic partial differential equation random fields: Applications

-We test seven different models for the latent field $\mv{\proc}(\mv{s})$.
-As a baseline model, we assume that $\proc_P$ and $\proc_T$ are independent Gaussian Mat\'ern fields with covariance functions $C_{PP}(\mv{h}) = \sigma_P^2\materncorr{\mv{h}}{\kappa_P}{\nu_P}$ and $C_{TT}(\mv{h}) = \sigma_T^2\materncorr{\mv{h}}{\kappa_T}{\nu_T}$ respectively.
-We also use the parsimonious Gaussian Mat\'ern field by \cite{gneiting2012matern} as well as two Gaussian Mat\'ern-SPDE models specified using \eqref{eq:matern2}, one lower-triangular and one independent model with $\rho= 0$.
-Finally, we test four different type-G Mat\'ern-SPDE models.
-We do not consider the type-G$_1$ and type-G$_2$ models since the data set does not have repeated measurements, and since one does not expect these models to improve the predictive performance compared to the Gaussian models because of Theorem~\ref{thm:krig}.
-Furthermore, a Gaussian model for temperature seems adequate whereas the pressure data has short-range variation that is inflating the measurement noise variance, which possibly could be captured by the latent field if a non-Gaussian model was used.
-We therefore consider type-G$_4$ models where the driving noise for the pressure is NIG distributed with parameters $\mu_P$ and $\nignu_P$, whereas the driving noise for temperature is Gaussian.
+The data, shown in Figure \ref{fig:data}, consists of temperature and pressure observations, $\mv{\data}_i = (\data_{P}, \data_{T})_i^{\trsp}$ where $\data_{P}$ denotes pressure and $\data_{T}$ temperature, at 157 locations in the North American Pacific Northwest.
+Besides the four baseline models, we test four different type G Mat\'ern-SPDE models for the data.
+A Gaussian model for temperature seems adequate whereas the pressure data has short-range variations that is inflating the measurement noise variance (see parameter estimates in Appendix \ref{seq:parameter_estimates}), which possibly could be captured by the latent field if a non-Gaussian model was used.
+We therefore consider type G$_4$ models where the driving noise for the pressure is NIG distributed, whereas the driving noise for temperature is Gaussian.
 In order to investigate the effects of the operator matrix, we use one independent model, with $\rho = 0$, and two dependent models.
 The first of these is triangular with $\theta = 0$, and the second has a general operator where $\theta$ is estimated jointly with the other parameters.